 Relationships matter!
 We need to help children make new friends and help families build a network with other families and church leaders.
 Jesus’ ministry is a great example of the importance of relationships.
 Jesus nurtured others through compassion and invested deeply in people who later changed the world.
 Our programs need to be places where children are turned on to faith through the power of relationships.

-The Four Options
+The Four Options of Faith-Building Programs

 At the heart of most children’s ministries are Sunday school and midweek programs.
 Many churches focus nearly all their attention and finances solely on these two programs.
 But are these two programs enough?